Children--even babies--can be spontaneously kind and helpful.

 Maybe.
 But we should tread carefully.

-Babies can also recognize other people’s intentions and try to be helpful.
+Babies can also recognize other people’s frustrated intentions and respond with help.

-The babies helped the man even though he didn’t ask them for help.
-He just tried—unsuccessfully—to retrieve the objects.
-In most cases, the babies responded within 7 seconds—before the man made eye contact or named the object he was trying to reach (Warneken and Tomasello 2007).
+The man -- an actor pretending for the purposes of the experiment -- was trying to pick up an object beyond his reach.
+Without even being asked, babies helped him retrieve it, and they were fast: In most cases, the babies responded within 7 seconds—before the man made eye contact or named the object he was after (Warneken and Tomasello 2007).

 How to spoil a good thing

-Nothing good.
-Felix Warneken and Michael Tomasello tested the effects of tangible rewards on 20-month old kids.
-The researchers assigned kids to one of three treatment groups.
+Felix Warneken and Michael Tomasello (2008) tested the effects of offering tangible rewards for helping.
+The researchers assigned 20-month-old toddlers to one of three treatment groups.

 • One group was trained to expect a material reward for helping